liamocuz/saas-ui-test/README.md

 ## For Yext

+To run
-To run, just add .npmrc from alpha
+1. Add .npmrc from alpha to this project root
+2. Run `npm install`
+3. Run `npm run dev`

 # React + TypeScript + Vite